web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/optimization/split-chunk.md

 In addition to using the built-in strategies, you can also customize the splitting strategy to meet more customization needs.
 Custom strategy is divided into two parts:

 - Custom group
-- Custom webpack `splitChunks` config
+- Custom bundler `splitChunks` config

 It is worth noting that these two custom capabilities can be used together with the built-in strategy, that is, you can use the built-in strategy to split commonly used packages, and then use the custom function to split other packages.

 ### Custom Group

-Builder supports custom group, which is more flexible than the built-in strategies, and simpler than writing webpack config.
+Builder supports custom group, which is more flexible than the built-in strategies, and simpler than writing bundler config.

 For example, split the `axios` library under node_modules into `axios.js`: